Do not have an account?

 For members of HUF (below 60 years)

-Deduction towards medical expenditure incurred on a Senior Citizen, if no premium is paid on health insurance coverage
+Deduction towards medical expenditure incurred on a Senior Citizen being member of HUF, if no premium is paid on health insurance coverage

 Deduction limit is ₹ 50,000